xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 description:
 ---

-Katalon Studio provides the **Azure DevOps Integration** to enhance the integration between Katalon Studio and Azure DevOps (ADO) Pipeline to run automated CI/CD pipeline tests.
+Katalon Studio provides the **Azure DevOps Integration** to enhance the integration between Katalon Studio and Azure DevOps (ADO) Pipeline to run automated tests in CI/CD pipeline.
 This built-in feature supports the connection between Katalon Studio and ADO to deliver the following advanced capabilities:

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.